Key takeaways

 Is Monistat or Diflucan better?

 Monistat and Diflucan are both proven, effective treatments for vaginal yeast infections.
 Monistat may provide a faster resolution of symptoms such as itching, burning, and irritation.
-Diflucan has a more broad use in fungal infections other than vaginal candidiasis.
+Diflucan has a broader use in fungal infections other than vaginal candidiasis.

 Can I use Monistat or Diflucan while pregnant?

 Diflucan should not be used while pregnant.
-In general, local antifungals, such as Monistat, are the preferred products to treat vaginal yeast infections while pregnant.
+In general, local antifungals, such as Monistat, are the preferred products to treat vaginal yeast infections during pregnancy.
 You should consult with your physician before using Monistat products while pregnant.

 Can I use Monistat or Diflucan with alcohol?